World Cultural Festival: History

+Notable guests and security concerns

-The 2016 event was chaired by Justice RC Lahoti.
-Dr. Boutros Boutros-Ghali from United Nations was also listed as a co-chair for the event but he died prior to the event.
-Some other committee members included former Dutch Prime Minister Ruud Lubbers; Nancy Pelosi, Katherine Clark and Ed Witfield from United States Congress; and former Lithuanian president Vytautas Landsbergis.
-It was attended by various global and local religious and political leaders.
+The 2016 edition was attended by various global and local religious and political leaders.
 Participants included former French Prime Minister Dominique de Villepin, Nepalese Deputy Prime Minister Kamal Thapa, Vice-President of Suriname Ashwin Adhin and Karu Jayasuriya from the Sri Lankan Parliament.
-Indian Prime Minister Narendra Modi was also in audience and compared the festival to a “kumbh mela” of art.
+Indian Prime Minister Narendra Modi was also in audience and compared the festival to a "kumbh mela" of art.
 Other Indian leaders including Rajnath Singh, Sushma Swaraj, Shivraj Singh Chouhan, Devendra Fadnavis, Raman Singh and Manish Sisodia attended the event on 12 March 2016.
 The last day of the event was attended by many BJP leaders including Arun Jaitley, Ravi Shankar Prasad, Venkaiah Naidu, Lok Sabha Speaker Sumitra Mahajan and Delhi Chief Minister Arvind Kejriwal.

 The event was also promoted as an interfaith meet and attended by religious leaders like Rev. Dr. Gerald L. Durley, Dr. Ahmad Badreddin Hassoun, Mufti Mohammed Saeed Khan, Shankaracharya Vasudevanand Saraswati among others.

+President Pranab Mukherjee declined to attend the event after first accepting the invitation due to concerns about environment law violations.
+Zimbabwe President Robert Mugabe also pulled out of the event citing security and protocol issues.
+A separate enclosure had to be constructed for Narendra Modi also due to a security threat.